renebarto/baremetal/doc/tutorials/20-gpio.md

 335: }
 336:
 337: /// <summary>
-338: /// Global GPIO pin interrupt handler
+338: /// Global GPIO pin interrupt handler for the switch button
 339: /// </summary>
 340: /// <param name="pin">GPIO pin for the button switch</param>
 341: /// <param name="param">Parameter for the interrupt handler, which is a pointer to the class instance</param>